martin0w/codespace-for-wordpress-dev/README.md

 - TO 'user'@'hostname' - 'user' is the username of the user account you are creating.
 Note: You must have the single quotes in there. 'hostname' tells MySQL what hosts the user can connect from.
 If you only want it from the same machine, use localhost
 - IDENTIFIED BY 'password' - As you would have guessed, this sets the password for that user.

+<br><br>
+# phpMyAdmin

+When enabled, phpMyAdmin will be installed in a password-protected folder with id = vipgo and pwd=<randomly generated password>.

+Regardless of the login, phpMyAdmin will access the database as wordpress@localhost.
+See "Managing MariaDB" for note about database access priviledges of wordpress@localhost.